masesgroup/CLIParser/README.md

 ### Parser initialization

-Upon arguments are defined theu can be added to the list managed from the parser using:
+Upon arguments are defined they can be added to the list managed from the parser using:

 ```C#
 Parser.Add(arg);